Bhaskar-JR/Bhaskar-JR.github.io/Pages/Python & R/Custom function for Univariate categorical overview/Custom function for Univariate categorical overview.md

 Quite often we start out with a dataframe and  want a quick overview of categorical features.
 We ideally want to check the number of categories/levels of each categorical attribute.
 We want to check the count/proportion for each of the discrete labels/categories of a categorical feature.

 This is such a common usecase that I have created a [**custom module**](UVA_category.py) in Python.
-The output will be barplots of all the categories and adjacent axes containing the count/proportion of the categorical levels.
+The output will be barplots of all the categories and annotating the axes with count/proportion of the categorical levels.
 This will become amply clear on seeing the output.

 While calling the function, I have kept the provision to pass a number of keyword arguments that would allow immense flexibility.
 This would also take into account multiple scenarios.